syp1997/syp1997.github.io/_pages/about.md

 I am fluent in four languages: Mandarin (native), English (fluent, IELTS 6.5), French (basic, CEFR B1), and German (basic).
 I also obtained the Association of Chartered Certified Accountants (ACCA) certificate in my freshman year.

-My hobbies include scuba diving (Open Water Diver and Free Diver Level 2), skiing (member of the Tsinghua Ski Team), surfing, and horseback riding.
+My hobbies include scuba diving (Open Water Diver and Free Diver Level 2), skiing (member of the Tsinghua Ski Team), surfing, and skydiving.
 However, I have injured my back recently, so I temporarily cannot engage in these activities😂.